 By default, the shell will have variables containing the application and the context exposed.
-Additional variables can be exposed by providing a setup function in the tshell section of the configuration file.
+Additional variables can be exposed by providing a setup function in the shell (or tshell for backwards compatibility) section of the configuration file.

 Given a configuration file, example.ini: